 Stress can arise from multiple sources, including environmental factors, work-related pressures, family dynamics, or traumatic events like accidents or family losses.
 In response, the body may release potent neurochemicals and hormones to prepare for “fight or flight” reactions.
 Various stressors can affect an individual’s fertility, including:

-- Age Factor and Time Pressure: Infertility is most common among women aged 20-45, and fertility declines as a woman or man ages.
-As soon as they encounter problems in conceiving, time pressure suddenly becomes a factor and adds to the stress that they are experiencing.
+- Age Factor and Time Pressure: Infertility is most prevalent among individuals aged 20-45, and fertility naturally declines with age.
+As couples encounter difficulties in conceiving, the pressure of time can intensify stress levels.

-These are just some examples of stress that can contribute to the infertility of a person.
-At present time there isn’t enough data that can draw a close link between stress and infertility, but there are studies that have shown that “when stress-reduction techniques are employed, something happens in some women that allows them to get pregnant when they couldn’t get pregnant before” (Allen Morgan, MD, director of Shore Institute for Reproductive Medicine in Lakewood, N.J.).
+“When stress-reduction techniques are employed, something happens in some women that allows them to get pregnant when they couldn’t get pregnant before,” notes Dr. Allen Morgan, director of the Shore Institute for Reproductive Medicine in Lakewood, N.J.

 Effective stress-reduction techniques may include acupuncture, massage therapy, appropriate exercise, dietary improvements, and other stress-reduction methods.
 To better understand the relationship between stress and infertility, don’t hesitate to reach out to us for more information.
 You can also email us at email@example.com